Thanga Padhumai: Production

-In the late 1950s, Jupiter Somu thought of remaking Kannagi (1942) with Sivaji Ganesan starring as Kovalan.
+In the late 1950s, Somu of Jupiter Pictures thought of remaking Kannagi (1942) with Sivaji Ganesan starring as Kovalan.
 He screened the film to mentor C. N. Annadurai who watched it along with A. S. A. Sami, who was to direct the potential remake.
 After watching the film, Annadurai told them that remaking the film would not prove successful.
 The project was dropped, but the idea of making something similar about "a woman, who is chastity personified fighting a relentless battle to win her husband back" remained in Somu's mind, resulting in Thanga Padhumai.
 Writers Aru.
 Ramanathan and Sami wrote the script inspired from the American film The Egyptian (1954).
 The producers initially approached Anjali Devi, P. Bhanumathi and Lalitha for the character of Mayamohini for which they did not agree; T. R. Rajakumari was eventually chosen.
 Sami recalled that during the lunch break, Padmini would walk up and down the shooting floor with the script in her hand studying the dialogue over and over and delivering it, giving it different shades of meaning.
 The film was made on a budget of ₹8 lakh (worth ₹37 crore in 2021 prices).
 Ganesan and Padmini were paid ₹60,000 each, while Rajakumari was paid mere ₹25,000 as salary.

 Soundtrack

-The music was composed by Viswanathan–Ramamoorthy and lyrics were written by Udumalai Narayana Kavi, Pattukkottai Kalyanasundaram, Kannadasan and A. Maruthakasi.
+The music was composed by Viswanathan–Ramamoorthy.
 The song "Varugiraal Unnai Thedi" is based on Atana raga.
+The song mugathil mugam parkalam is based on Kalyani raga.
 The song "Aarambamavadhu" was remixed in Tharai Thappattai (2016).

 Release and reception

 Thanga Padhumai was released on 10 January 1959.
-The distribution rights were sold to Ramakrishnan Films who did not release well in its first run in spite of best performance and songs as expected.
+The distribution rights were sold to Ramakrishnan Films who did not release the film well in its first run despite it receiving praise for the cast performances and songs, leading to underperformance.
 However, in its second run, the film was bought by Jayaraman Pictures for ₹25,000 and it did well.
-Kanthan of Kalki appreciated the film for Ganesan and Padmini's performance, noting it would meet fan expectations.
+Kanthan of Kalki appreciated the film for Ganesan and Padmini's performances, noting it would meet fan expectations.
 At the 6th National Film Awards, it won the award for Best Feature Film in Tamil – Certificate of Merit.